openaustralia/planningalerts/app/views/atdis/_guidance.md

 Go back to the test harness results in step 1 and very carefully examine the development application data that's returned, looking for any:

-* Inconsistencies.
+* Inconsistencies
-* Text description information that looks garbled or malformed.
+* Text description information that looks garbled or malformed
 * Dummy data that is clearly wrong
 * Repeated information that shouldn't be repeated